 DSA Multidimensional Poverty and Poverty Dynamics Study group

 Poverty reduction has never been higher on international research and policy agendas.
-The Sustainable Development Goals (SDGs) recognise poverty to take monetary and multidimensional forms and that it should be fought for women and men of all ages.
-A growing evidence base in both developed and developing countries allow for new insights and understandings into the shape and dynamics of poverty and social mobility.
+The Sustainable Development Goals (SDGs) recognise poverty to take monetary and multidimensional forms and to affect women and men of all ages.
+A growing evidence base in both developed and developing countries allows for new insights and understandings into the shape and dynamics of poverty and social mobility.
 These encompass inequality and relative poverty as the global distribution of poverty is shifting from low income to middle income countries.
 To reflect the vibrancy of conceptual, methodological, empirical and policy debates, the group has two strands: one, conceptual/methodological, and the second, application/policy.

 The aim of the group is to bring together people working on poverty across the global North and South using a range of conceptual and methodological approaches.
 In doing this it will contribute to contemporary debates and share multi-disciplinary research on understanding, measuring, and reducing poverty.

-Laura Camfield (University of East Anglia) Solava Ibrahim (Anglia Ruskin University) Keetie Roelen (Institute of Development Studies), Meera Tiwari (University of East London)
+Laura Camfield (University of East Anglia) Solava Ibrahim (Anglia Ruskin University), Keetie Roelen (Institute of Development Studies), Suman Seth (University of Leeds), Lukas Schogl (Kings College, London).

 We are also considering organising a one or one and a half day event with European policymakers in 2018 (these would be primarily from the DGs, however, as these are currently being restructured it isn’t possible to give more detail at this stage).
 The aim would be to reflect upon outcomes from the EADI general conference of 2017 with regard to policy and practice.
 The venue would be Brussels, ideally the University of Maastricht, and timing late May to early July.